berlinonline/ckanext-dcatde_berlin/reference/README.md

 This folder contains RDF representations of codelists which are used by DCAT-AP and DCAT-AP.de.

-They're included here because sadly, despite the fact that they're made available as RDF, the URIs used for the codes are not dereferenceable.
-This means you cannot "follow your nose" when you encounter them in our data.
-You have to manually look for them with a search engine to find the definitions.
-Also, the original versions are in RDF/XML, while they are included here as Turtle, which is much more readable.
+The original versions are published in RDF/XML.
+They are included here as Turtle, which is much more readable.

 ## DCAT-AP.de Vokabulare